The Underachievers: Musical style and influence

 Their musical style is based around old school New York hip hop and psychedelic hip hop.
 Psychedelic drugs such as LSD and psilocybin mushrooms have a significant effect on their musical style.
 Issa Gold credits Lupe Fiasco and Kanye West as his greatest musical influences, whereas AK cites rappers from the 90's, such as Nas, as influences.
 The group also significantly listens to other genres of music, with Gold saying his favorite artist is John Mayer.

 Issa also includes artists like Fleet Foxes, The Lumineers, Freddie Gibbs and more.

 Personal life

 Issa's family is from Guyana and his father is half-Chinese.
 AK's family is originally from Trinidad.
 His father is a corrections officer.

-Issa was very good childhood friends with Zombie Juice of the Flatbush Zombies, as they grew up in the same building in Flatbush, Brooklyn.
+Issa was childhood friends with Zombie Juice of the Flatbush Zombies, as they grew up in the same building in Flatbush, Brooklyn.
 He also has known Meechy Darko, also of the Flatbush Zombies, since they were 12 years old.
 He did acid for the first time at the age of fourteen.
-Both members of The Underachievers are good friends with the members of Flatbush Zombies and Pro Era.
+Both members of The Underachievers are friends with the members of Flatbush Zombies and Pro Era.